amora479/website/content/course/bju/content/cps230/labs/lab7.md

 Open the `make.bat` batch script.
 Study it briefly--you should recognize all but one of the commands (the `lib` command, which takes several `.obj` files and bundles them into a single `.lib` file for convenience).

 Open a NASM command prompt and inject the VS 2017 command line tools like we've done in class with `"C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\VC\Auxiliary\Build\vcvarsall.bat" x86`.
+(Note: If you're using the enterprise edition, you'll need to change community to enterprise.)
 Navigate to your `lab7` folder, and run the `make.bat` batch file to assemble, compile, and link all the pieces of this program.

 Run the resulting `demo_uprintf.exe` program.
 What does/does not work so far?